 Founded with the intention to make higher education more accessible in Melbourne and regional Victoria, La Trobe University has served tens of thousands of students for more than 50 years.
 Prior to the COVID-19 pandemic, La Trobe held an annual “Open Day” event designed to give current and prospective students the chance to learn more about courses and careers, tour the campuses, get a taste of “uni life,” hear about scholarship opportunities, explore accommodation options and more.
 This event was responsible for a large majority of course enrollment.

 Australia went into lockdown in March 2020, cancelling all public

 events — even those in Melbourne, Victoria, the province La Trobe University calls home.
 Undertaking a market scan during March and April, La Trobe University signed up for ON24® Webcast Elite and Engagement Hub at the end of April to move all their sales events and public engagement events online.
-The university quickly realised it could use the ON24 Digital Experience Platform to deliver its Regional and Melbourne-based “Open Day” events virtually through digital experiences.
+The university quickly realised it could use the ON24 platform to deliver its Regional and Melbourne-based “Open Day” events virtually through digital experiences.

 Traditionally, “Open Day” takes place in person at each of La Trobe University’s five campuses in August each year and includes tours, presentations from professors and students, in-person Q&A sessions, and interactive activities with clubs, societies, sports partners and support services.
 Visitors get to tour the campus, meet the academics who will teach their course and ask plenty of questions.
 But in 2020, in the midst of a global pandemic, Victoria Dillon, Manager of University Events at La Trobe, and her team knew physical events were off the table.